 Fisheries that rely on healthy rocky reef habitat are very important to the Tasmanian community from an economic and social perspective.
 The community has an expectation of pristine, balanced reef systems however, once established on a reef, the long spined urchins graze on kelp and other marine plants, forming bare patches called 'incipient' or emerging barrens.
 If left to its own devices, urchin numbers will continue to increase and the level of overgrazing on kelp is likely to completely denude the reef of all seaweed, forming an 'extensive' or established barren.

 These extensive barrens significantly impact on the biodiversity of rocky reef habitat with devastating impact on recreational and commercial fisheries particularly abalone, rock lobster and some scalefish species robbing these fisheries of feed and habitat.
 Once established, the extensive barrens can be maintained and can continue to expand by just a few urchins.
 The point where incipient (patchy) barrens become extensive (bare bottom) barrens is referred to the tipping point which is pivotal to the management approach adopted.
 The full-blown extensive barren, requires the removal of all the urchins from the site to be cleared over an extended period before we can turn back the clock and allow the algal habitat and fisheries to recover.

 Large rock lobsters are one of the few natural predators of the long spined urchin.
 However, lobster stocks have declined on the East Coast due to periods of low recruitment and fishing activity.

 A combination of climate change and depleted lobster stocks are important factors contributing to the expansion of long spined urchin barrens.

 What is known about urchin barrens?

 Urchin barrens can extend over hectares of the seabed and in depths up to 60 plus metres.
-Peak barren formation occurs in a depth range of 20 - 30m.
+But peak barren formation occurs in a depth range of 20 - 30m.

 Is the problem getting worse?